Short Answer

 Insurance shouldn't be the thing that surprises you at the closing table.
 Before you fall for a Westside home, I'll help you understand what it will actually cost to protect it - and connect you with the insurance professionals who can quote it properly.

-A Difference in Conditions (DIC) policy wraps around the FAIR Plan to cover what it doesn't - liability, theft, water damage, and other standard homeowners protections.
+Reach out to me or call 310.595.5181.
+Many buyers in the highest-risk coastal zones now rely on the California FAIR Plan, usually paired with a Difference in Conditions (DIC) policy.
 Most buyers who use the FAIR Plan pair it with a DIC so their overall coverage resembles a traditional homeowners policy.

 Are insurance companies coming back to the Westside?